-However, by looking at your mammogram or the measure of breast density, your provider may conclude that you have dense breasts and may suggest other types of breast screening.
+By looking at your mammogram or the measure of breast density, your health care provider may conclude you have dense breasts.

 Learn more about breast density and mammography.

 Women with high breast density are 4-5 times more likely to get breast cancer than women with low breast density [100-101].

 High breast density is common.
 In the U.S., 40-50 percent of women ages 40-74 have dense breasts [102-103].

 Breast density varies greatly by age and weight.
 Dense breasts are more common in both young women and thin women [102-103]:

 Medications that contain hormones can also affect breast density.
 For example :